EuroGO-SHIP/AtlantOS_QC/docs/Upgrade Guidelines.md

 These guidelines are useful in order to remember what to do when someone wants to upgrade the version of the app

+## 0. JSON Versions

+There are some versions in the app json files:

+* `default_settings.json` (App Source folder) and `custom_settings.json` (`AppData` folder)

+    * `"json_version"`: if they have different versions, the version must be updated in `custom_settings.json` file.

+        TODO: I think all the new calculated parameters created by the user should be kept.
+Just new calculated parameters should be added to the `custom_settings.json` file.
+The rest of attributes must be added as well if there is any new one, but if they already exist the value must be kept.

+* `shared_data.json` (`Source` and `AppData` folder)

+    * `"json_version"`: If they have different versions, the version must be updated

+    * `"retrocompatible_version"`: This version must be updated if there are breaking changes in the `default_settings.json` file or in the way the data files are opened or saved.

 ## 1. Create Git Commit to upgrade the version and add a Tag

 Create a commit as usual just changing the versions in the files: